octoflar/especia/README.md

 To build, test, and install this software type

-    make all CXX=g++ CXXFLAGS='-std=c++11 -O3' LDFLAGS='-llapack -lblas'
+    make all
     make test
     make install

-You may have to specify a different compiler or different compiler and linker flags, whatever is suitable for your system.
+You might have to specify compiler and linker options, whatever is suitable for your system.
 In particular, this software uses the [Linear Algebra Package](http://www.netlib.org/lapack/), which may already be pre-installed on your system as a shared or static library.
 Consult your system documentation how to use the linear algebra library.

 # Versioning